EIE2-IAC-Labs/iac-riscv-cw-26/Lab 4 report.md

 A: See /control_unit,instr_mem,sign_extend/testing/top.vcd for the testing of the control unit, instruction memory and sign extend components.

+S: see /alu/testing/aluTop_tb.cpp for testing of the register and ALU component.

 ## Challenges encountered

 R: There were no significant challenges in testing.
 Most issues could be traced back to trivial errors by using the waveforms generated in the vcd file, and comparing them to what was expected.